OpenAPITools/openapi-generator/samples/client/petstore/ruby/docs/StoreApi.md

 api = Petstore::StoreApi.new

 opts = {
-  status: "status_example" # [String] Status value that needs to be considered for query }
+  status: "placed" # [String] Status value that needs to be considered for query }

 begin